 Sleeper trains are an efficient way to cover long distances.
 Thanks to our many years’ experience of organising rail travel for our customers, we know which services offer the most enjoyable and comfortable experiences.
-Below are some of our favourites.

 There is no restaurant on board the NightJet, so you should dine before boarding the train, or bring a picnic tea with you.
-Arrangements for breakfast depend on the type of cabin you have booked – in economy, you are given a light ‘breakfast box’; in deluxe, you are served a croissant, bread roll and butter.

 These trains offer very useful connections within Central Europe, making our holidays in Slovenia much easier to reach.
 Take Eurostar and TGV to Zurich where you can have dinner before boarding the EuroNight sleeper to Ljubljana which also stops en route close to our holidays in the Julian Alps.

 Similar to the NightJet, there are compact sleeper cabins, with space for your luggage, and up to 3 bunk beds.
 The upper bunks are accessed by step ladder.
 The cabins have a wash basin and you will find a shared toilet and washing facilities located at the end of the carriage.
 These trains currently don’t offer deluxe cabins with ensuite bathrooms.

 In the sleeper cabins you are provided with a towel, duvet and pillow.
 In the morning, you receive a wake-up call with a hot drink brought to your cabin.